AdamW19/LaunchBot/README.md

 # LaunchBot
-A bot for LaunchPoint.
-Could also be a good general purpose draft server.
+A bot for LaunchPoint, a pickup server for those who are just starting competitive Splatoon.
+Could also be a good general purpose draft bot.

 ## Features
 - Pull current and next Ranked/League/Regular/Salmon Run rotations.
-- Logs when a member joins or leaves the server
+- Logs when a member joins or leaves the server.
 - Ability to host a draft with a player skill system.
 - Private staff commands to start/end a season and to set a draft maplist via a [nkitten code](http://nkitten.net/splatoon2/random/).
-- Hosts a leaderboard with pagination and updating post.
+- Hosts a global leaderboard and an on-demand leaderboard with pagination.

 ## How to Run
 First, you'll need to clone the repo: